top of page

 3. Soundproofing: The foam insulation dampens sound, creating quieter indoor spaces.

-4. Fire Resistance: ICF walls are fire-resistant, offering protection against flames and high temperatures.
+4. Fire Resistance: ICF walls are fire-resistant, protecting against flames and high temperatures.

 5. Air-Sealing: The snug fit of the interlocking blocks creates airtight walls, minimizing drafts and keeping your home comfortable year-round.